sajeethan19/PiProbability/ReadMe.md

 $$P=\frac{C}{S}$$

 When the total points we selected become ultimately large they approximate the value of the area of the square.
-Likewise points inside the quarter circle become the area of that./n
+Likewise points inside the quarter circle become the area of that.

 ![Explanation](./Explain.png)

 Therefore we can tell the above probability function as,